Senths02/portfolio/src/content/watch-party-data.md

 <br>

 In the initial designs, information about the Data Pod overwhelmed the introduction.

-However, following changes there was a lack of information about the Pod.
+Following the changes however, there was a lack of information about the Pod.

 The plan was to create a discrete explainer module to inform users about the Data Pod.
 <br>